klei22/GitGather/README.md

 # Branch to fast-forward pull.
 Defaults to "master" if omitted.
 branch = main

+# Optional bash script to run after each successful update.
+post_update = /path/to/script.sh
 ```

 If `path` is omitted, Git Gather will attempt: